ryanto/ryanto.github.com/source/blog/2015-12-07-ember-inverse-yield.html.markdown

 statement.
 It suffers from a leaky abstraction, which makes it error prone.

-We can design a better a `beta-feature` component.
+We can design a better `beta-feature` component.
 In fact, wouldn't this API be nice?

     {{#beta-feature name="new-post-editor"}}